AxWise-GmbH/Flow/README.md

 *   **Prioritize & Plan:** Identify key insights ranked by potential impact and generate actionable outputs like user stories and strategic recommendations.
 *   **Validate & Iterate:** Structure your validation process and refine your plans based on evidence.

-The **core engine, LLM processing logic, prompts, and API** are functional and will be **open-source** (Apache 2.0).
+The **core engine, LLM processing logic, prompts, and API** are functional and will be **open-sourced under Apache License 2.0**.
 This allows enterprises, startups, and individuals to self-host, integrate via API, customize, and benefit from transparency, addressing common concerns with proprietary "black box" analysis tools.
 A premium SaaS offering will provide a seamless UI, managed infrastructure, and advanced features.

 <div align="center">
   <h3>The AxWise Flow Process</h3>